IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

 The Insight is Honda’s gas/electric-hybrid compact car.
-This all-new model is actually the third-generation Insight; Honda previously used the name from 2000-06 and from 2010-14 on earlier hybrid compacts.
-The 2019 Insight shares its basic platform with the Honda Civic (which no longer offers a hybrid model), but it has a completely different body and interior and, of course, a gas-electric powertrain.
+This model, which debuted for 2019, is actually the third-generation Insight; Honda previously used the name from 2000-06 and from 2010-14 on earlier hybrid compacts.
+The 2020 Insight shares its basic platform with the Honda Civic (which no longer offers a hybrid model), but it has a completely different body and interior and, of course, a gas-electric powertrain.
 The Insight’s 1.5-liter 4-cylinder engine is paired with two electric motors, one of which serves as a generator.
 There is no traditional transmission; instead, a lock-up clutch connects the gas engine directly to the electric drive motor when circumstances warrant.
 From the driver’s seat, this setup feels very similar to a continuously variable automatic transmission.
 The Insight’s trim levels ascend through LX, EX, and Touring models.
 Forward collision warning and mitigation, lane-keep assist, automatic high-beam headlights, and a driver attention monitor are standard on all.
 LXs come standard with features such as automatic LED headlights, keyless starting, automatic climate control, and active noise cancellation.
 EXs add split-folding rear seat backs, keyless entry, Apple CarPlay/Android Auto connectivity, and Honda’s LaneWatch blind-spot camera.
 Tourings add leather upholstery, sunroof, dual-zone climate control, heated front seats, auto-dimming rearview mirror, navigation system, WiFi hotspot, and a premium sound system.

 The EPA rates the Honda Insight at 55 mpg city/49 mpg highway in LX and EX trim, and 51/45 in Touring trim.

 VALUE IN CLASS